 The creator is believed to be functionally illiterate in several world languages, including English, and in his early fifties lives in current semi-retirement somewhere in the North of England.
 He has been a university student (twice) with dispiriting and indifferent results.
-He has served in the British Army - he notes in a way that combined the better qualities of George MacDonald Fraser's McAuslan, Terry Pratchett's Corporal Nobbs, and other outstanding uniformed icons.
+He has served in the British Army — he notes in a way that combined the better qualities of George MacDonald Fraser's McAuslan, Terry Pratchett's Corporal Nobbs, and other outstanding uniformed icons.
 This may have included guided tours of Stroke Country and the beauty spots of Northern Ireland, experiences that informed his later writings.
-As this is mandatory for authors looking for something interesting to put on the About The Author page, he has also, in no particular order or importance, been a professional cook/chef, kitchen porter, dishwasher, storeman, bank employee, dustbinman, carpetlayer, roofer/tiler, salesman, manager of old peoples' home, barman, funeral director's general factotum, and male stripper. note .
+As this is mandatory for authors looking for something interesting to put on the About The Author page, he has also, in no particular order of importance, been a professional cook/chef, kitchen porter, dishwasher, storeman, bank employee, dustbinman, carpetlayer, roofer/tiler, salesman, manager of old people's home, barman, funeral director's general factotum, and male stripper. note

 He took to fanfic like a swamp dragon takes to shoe polish, and cannot be stopped, despite attempts by a despairing wife to drag him from the keyboard.
 He is also the sort of unreformable geek who still builds Airfix models for pleasure and recreation, and his strawberry plantation in the back garden has had an exceptionally good summer.
 Despite cats.